MicrosoftDocs/appcenter-docs/docs/auth/index.md

 # App Center Auth

 > [!IMPORTANT]
-> Please note this feature is being deprecated.
+> Please note this feature is being retired.
 For more information, please see the [blog post](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).
 For information on migration, refer to the [Auth Migration Guide](~/migration/auth/index.md).

 App Center Auth is a cloud-based identity management service that enables developers to authenticate users and manage user identities.